-In order to bring the consistency of home to the center, and to meet the individual needs of children, babies will sleep according to their own schedules.
+In order to bring the consistency of home to the center, and to meet the individual needs of children, babies will sleep according to their own schedules and will not be awoken for feedings or any other reason unless the parent/guardian has come to pick up the child.
 See page 24 for more information regarding infant sleep.

 Following lunch, toddlers and older children have an afternoon rest period of at least 45 minutes or as required by the licensing agency.
 However, if your child does not wish to nap, the teacher will provide alternative quiet activities.
 Children who sleep will be allowed to wake independently.
-Children will not be awoken while napping unless the parent/ guardian has come to pick up the child.
+Children will not be awoken while napping unless the parent/guardian has come to pick up the child.